unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 ```

 **Note**: This step is not currently working due to [a kraft issue](https://github.com/unikraft/kraft/issues/71).
-You can use the fix described in the issue ot make `kraft run` work.
+You can use the fix described in the issue to make `kraft run` work.

 ### 07. Tutorial: Give the User a Choice

-The goal of this exercise is to modify **Config.uk**, for the helloworld app, so that the user can choose if the app will display *Hello world*, or what it reads from the file from the previous exercise.
+The goal of this exercise is to modify **Config.uk**, for the Helloworld app, so that the user can choose if the app will display *Hello world*, or what it reads from the file from the previous exercise.

-First of all, we need to add a new configuration in Config.uk.
+First of all, we need to add a new configuration in `Config.uk`.
 We will do it like this:

 ```